bennylut/poetry/README.md

 All of the changes that were made in this fork are documented in the wiki, the followings are some notable ones:
 - `virtualenvs.in-project` is true by default
 - new configuration: `virtualenvs.symlinks-on-path-deps` similar to `flit install --symlink`
-- property substitution in pyproject, support defining properties in environment variables
+- property definition and substitution in pyproject
-- build profiles (override values in pyproject, similar to Maven's profiles)
+- automatic and manual build profiles (override groups of properties in pyproject)
 - Relaxation of python version-constraint for dependent packages (e.g., 3.5.* results in warning and not an error)
 - Secondery source is used only if a dependency definition explicitly specifies it in it's source parameter.